hnuti-brontosaurus/php-bis-api-client/README.md

 $parameters->setDateEndGreaterThanOrEqualTo($date);
 ```

-If you need to reset default/previous setting:
+If you need to reset default/previous dates:

 ```php
 // either